srikrish2812/srikrish2812/README.md

 # 💫 About Me:
-I am Abhay studying MSIS:ML at the University of Arizona.
+I am Abhay.
+You know me.

 ## 🌐 Socials: